AndriiDobronos/cv_project_with_create-react-app/README.md

-# Getting Started with Create React App
+This is a personal portfolio website built with React.js and Bootstrap, utilizing React Router v6 to enable easy access to multiple pages.

+The website was designed and created entirely by Andrii Dobronos, showcasing his skills and projects.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

+### Features

+Multiple Pages (React Router): The website has multiple pages to showcase various aspects of Andrii skills and projects.

+Fully Responsive: The website is fully responsive and works well on all devices.

+Modern Design: The website has a modern and visually appealing design.

 ## Available Scripts